 Paulinus centred his missionary efforts in the area around Haltwhistle.
 He is said to have baptised King Edwin at Walltown, about 4 miles to the north-west, where you can still find a natural spring known as 'The King's Well'.
 An alternative legend says that the 'king' at King's Well was King Arthur.

 The oldest object in Holy Cross church is an ancient holy water stoup, a roughly carved bowl set atop a slender central pillar and looking like a crudely carved font.
-According to legend this stoup was used as a baptismal font by Paulinus.
-It certainly looks the part, and since Paulinus was ative in the area it is a plausible history.
+According to legend, this stoup was used as a baptismal font by Paulinus.
+It certainly looks the part, and since Paulinus was active in the area it is a plausible history.
 It has also been suggested that the stoup is adapted from a Roman altar.
 There are several examples of this sort of adaptation throughout northern England, so the story may be true.